dotfiles/dotfiles.github.com/index.md

 * [Cask](https://github.com/cask/cask) is a package manager for Emacs.
 * [Prelude](https://github.com/bbatsov/prelude) is an enhanced Emacs 24 distribution that should make your experience with Emacs both more pleasant and more powerful.
 * [use-package](https://github.com/jwiegley/use-package) is a declaration macro for simplifying your `.emacs`
+* [Spacemacs](https://github.com/syl20bnr/spacemacs) is a Emacs 24 distribution that builds on Evil-mode with ports of popular Vim plugins to closer emulate a Vim environment.

 #### Vim
 * [Janus](https://github.com/carlhuda/janus) is a distribution of plugins and mappings for Vim, Gvim and MacVim.